Hold The Racism: Here’s Why Jodie Turner-Smith Birthed Her Baby At Home

 “Both of us had watched our own mothers struggle to raise children without such support.
 Both of us were determined to create something different for ourselves.
 He kept saying to me, ‘There’s no part of this that I’m going to miss.’
 And there wasn’t.”
 That extended to the couple’s home birth, which saw Turner-Smith laboring for nearly four days in their Los Angeles home.
 “Early in the morning on my third day of labor, my husband and I shared a quiet moment.
 I was fatigued and beginning to lose my resolve.
 Josh ran me a bath, and as I lay in it contracting, I talked to my body and I talked to my daughter.
 In that moment, he snapped a picture of me.
 An honest moment of family and togetherness – a husband supporting a wife, our baby still inside me, the sacred process of creating a family.

+many many many thanks to @edward_enninful for giving me the space to write about birthing at home during these fraught times in the incredible @BritishVogue september issue, out on newsstands & available for digital download now! go to link in bio to see more 🖤 🖤 🖤 also congrats to my loving husband @vancityjax for being a vogue photographer now 🤣

-A black and white version of the image that Jackson snapped appears alongside Turner-Smith’s essay, revealing her in the bathtub with her head tilted back and eyes closed as a candle with beads of water and sweat dotting her face and breasts.
+The image that Jackson snapped appears alongside Turner-Smith’s essay, revealing her in the bathtub with her head tilted back and eyes closed as a candle with beads of water and sweat dotting her face and breasts.
 Turner-Smith also shares that the couple “decided on a home birth, because of concerns about negative birth outcomes for black women in America”.
 She points to statistics from the Centers for Disease Control and Prevention, which put the risk of pregnancy-related deaths at more than three times greater for black women than for white women – stats that Turner-Smith believes reveal systemic racism in the American healthcare system.
 Add to those numbers, the changes that were made at hospitals during the pandemic, many of which began restricting who could be present in the birthing rooms.

 “Delivering at home ensured that I had what every single woman deserves to have: full agency in determining my birth support,” Turner-Smith wrote.